silverqx/TinyORM/docs/query-builder.md

                             {"updated_at", "created_at", ">"},
                         }).get();

-The comparison operator can also be overridden by the fourth argument in the `WhereColumnItem` structure:
+Conditions operator can also be overridden by the fourth argument in the `Orm::WhereColumnItem` structure:

     auto [ok, users] = DB::table("users")
                         ->whereColumn({